triblondon/pwa-prpl-edge/README.md

 - [x] Add button to hide an article for 20 mins (surrogate key purge)
 - [x] Maintain a suppression list on the server
 - [x] Send purge of surrogate keys
-- [ ] Surface the number of pages purged

 ### PWA